Working with us

-Exmoor National Park Authority provides a range of services to residents and visitors to the National Park.
+We provide a range of services to residents and visitors to the National Park.
 Around 80 staff work for the Exmoor National Park Authority.
 They include rangers, advisers at our National Park Centres, forestry and estate teams, planners, conservation advisers and archaeologists.

 The National Park Authority's staff are organised to support our key communities:

-|Support to Land Managers:||Owners and managers of land and heritage assests|
+|Support to Land Managers||Owners and managers of land and heritage assets|

-|Support to Communities:||People who live, work and run businesses in the National Park|
+|Support to Communities||People who live, work and run businesses in Exmoor|

 Advertising our vacancies